Everything You Need to Know About the Grammy Awards Voting Process

-The 2021 Grammy Awards are scheduled to take place on Jan.
-31. The televised portion of the ceremony will air live on CBS beginning at 8PM ET, while a pre-telecast Premiere Ceremony will take place earlier in the day and be available to stream online as it happens.
+The 2021 Grammy Awards are scheduled to take place on March 14, after being pushed back from late January due to the COVID-19 pandemic.
+The televised portion of the ceremony will air live on CBS beginning at 8PM ET, with comedian and late-night TV host Trevor Noah hosting, while a pre-telecast Premiere Ceremony will take place earlier in the day and be available to stream online as it happens.

 Country Artists With the Most Grammy Awards Wins: